PavanRangani/docs/docs/prd/investments/investments.md

 - Represents a details of meeting done with legal entity
 - Supported actions: Create, Update, Delete
-- At the time of creation, Login user is set as Investment principal
+- At the time of creation, Investment principal assigned to the Family of selected legal entity, is set as Investment principal.
+If its not set , it will remain blank

 ### Entity information